the-turing-way/the-turing-way/ACCESSIBILITY.md

 ### 2.0 Community Accessibility Practices

-As an open source community that relies on projects and platforms for our underlying infrastructure, we acknowledge that _The Turing Way_ is limited in what standalone access-centered support we can offer.
+As an open source community that relies on projects and platforms for our underlying infrastructure, we acknowledge that _The Turing Way_ is limited in what standalone access-centred support we can offer.

 With this being said, we are committed to ensuring greater access to our guides, events, and community platforms through a variety of ways.